Collin Peterson: Personal life

 Peterson lives in Detroit Lakes, just east of Moorhead.
 He is divorced and previously dated former congresswoman Katherine Harris, the former Republican secretary of state of Florida.
-He is a licensed private pilot and frequently travels by private plane across his district.
+He is a licensed private pilot and would frequently travel by private plane across his district.

 In December 2005, Peterson joined four Republicans to form the Second Amendments, a rock and country band.